By Bruce Irving, Synopsys

 What does this leave out?
 A lot of the "hard parts" of the design process, in fact.
 Incomplete or changing specifications.
 Conflicting requirements.
 Dead-end solution attempts.
 Unrealistic schedules.
 Computer crashes.
 Nobody said it was easy!

-Optical design aberrations remained in comfortable obscurity up until the Hubble Space Telescope's (HST) well-known problem.
+Aberrations remained in comfortable obscurity up until the Hubble Space Telescope's (HST) well-known problem.
 The fabrication defect made spherical aberration temporarily famous (or perhaps infamous?).
 In geometrical terms, the concept of aberration is pretty simple.
 Rays from a zero-dimension point object (like a distant star) imaged through a perfect lens will all focus to a single zero-dimension image point (in reality, diffraction effects result in a small but finite size even for aberration-free imaging).
 If these rays go anywhere else, that is aberration.

 Aberration can be expressed in various ways, most of which start out by tracing a number of rays through the lens to see where they go.
 The ray distribution can be plotted as a scatter plot (we call this a spot diagram), or cross-sections of ray position data can be plotted (ray trace or "rim ray" curves).
 To those trained in the art, the shapes and sizes of the resulting patterns can tell things about the amount and forms of aberrations that are present, and with this information, you can plan to correct or reduce the aberrations in various ways.
 Aberration theory breaks down aberration into components (terms of polynomials, actually), and can even assign "blame" for aberration to specific surfaces in the lens (a strongly curved or badly made surface can contribute major amounts of aberration, but surface contribution information at least gives a clue how to proceed).